Bert Flugelman: Recognition and criticism

 Much of Flugelman's work can be seen as a triumph of the human spirit — the dignified complex aspect that makes us feel good about ourselves.

 Not all of Bert Flugelman's scu [sic] is designed to be taken too seriously.
 His gigantic Boule, a salute to the popular French sport, is testimony that art can be pure fun.

 Death and legacy

 Flugelman died on 26 February 2013 at his home in Bowral, on the Southern Highlands of New South Wales.
 His memorial service was held at Eastern Suburbs Memorial Park in Sydney.

-Flugelman's archive is held in the Art Gallery of NSW's National Art Archive.
+Flugelman's archives are held in the Art Gallery of NSW's National Art Archive and in the Research Library and Archives of the National Gallery of Australia.

 According to artist and critic Donald Brook, Flugelman had a profound effect on the "conservative art world" Adelaide in the 1970s, and influenced many still practising artists "not only because of his exemplary teaching and captivating personality.
 It owed a good deal to his ability to conjure large and surprisingly popular works of public sculpture out of an intractable material".